Alfred Escher founded one of Switzerland’s largest banks, Credit Suisse...

 In reaction to the financial crisis, Prof. Didier Sornette creates the Financial Crisis Observatory to demonstrate the feasibility of advance warnings on financial instabilities.

 Under the supervision of Prof. Didier Sornette, Qunzhi worked on his Master and PhD project using ML/NLP tools to extract sentiment from massive news articles and predict stock returns with news sentiment.

 Prof. Didier Sornette and Qunzhi Zhang, PhD incorporate Sentiment Studies GmbH as an ETH Zurich spinoff to develop and deliver innovative applied science in the new field of behavioral financial indicators.

-Qunzhi Zhang and Prof. Didier Sornette apply available ML tools and develop new tools to generate trading rules with the behavioural financial indicators.
+Qunzhi Zhang and Prof. Didier Sornette apply available ML tools and develop new tools to generate trading rules with behavioural financial indicators.

-David Solo joins ETH Zurich spinoff team to help develop a unique set of LPPLS-based investment portfolio strategies.
+David Solo joins the ETH Zurich spinoff team to help develop a unique set of LPPLS-based investment portfolio strategies.

 Experienced portfolio managers from Credit Suisse join forces with ETH Zurich spinoff team to finalize and operationalize the LPPLS-based investment portfolio strategies.

 Sentiment Studies GmbH is transformed into Systematic Investment Management AG (SIMAG), an independent joint venture between Credit Suisse Asset Management and the ETH Zurich spin-off.

 The ML-based investment portfolio strategies are getting sophisticated with proprietary ML methods designed specially for the noisy financial data.
 In parallel Qunzhi Zhang and the SIMAG team is developing deep learning-based methods to extract new indicators from raw data automatically.